-The tests named 'A vs B' are based on traditional disjoint sets, where the target set only contains a single sample from each writer.
-Consequently the number of distractors for a query is much lower: 150-1, and the a-priori probability of a hit equals 1/150.
-As a consequence, the disjoint 'A vs B' tests will yield better results than the more realistic leave-one out 'AB' tests.
+The tests named "A versus B" are based on traditional disjoint sets, where the target set only contains a single sample from each writer.
+Consequently, the number of distractors for a query is much lower: 150-1, and the a priori probability of a hit equals 1/150.
+As a consequence, the disjoint "A vs B" tests will yield better results than the more realistic leave-one out "AB" tests.

-As a measure of base-line performance, the PDF of edgeorientation angles was used ('feature f0'), which is known to be an informative feature for writer and handwriting style identification [33], [34].
-Then, the performance on our newly introduced feature $p(CO^3)$ ('feature f1') will be introduced.
-Finally, the performance of a recent edge-based orientation and curvature feature ('feature f2') will be presented, in isolation, and in combined use with 'f1'.
-Table II gives an overview of the features used.
+As a measure of base-line performance, the PDF of edgeorientation angles was used ("feature f0"), which is known to be an informative feature for writer and handwriting style identification [33], [34].
+Then, the performance on our newly introduced feature $p(CO^3)$ ("feature f1") will be introduced.
+Finally, the performance of a recent edge-based orientation and curvature feature ("feature f2") will be presented, in isolation, and in combined use with "f1."
+Table 2 gives an overview of the features used.
 The edge-based features f0 and f2 will be explained in the next section.